GooseMod/topaz/README.md

 ## Features
 - Permissions / sandboxing system
-- Works with a wide range plugins/themes from various mods (see below)
+- Works with a wide range plugins/themes from a wide range of mods (see below)
 - Install plugins/themes just via GitHub repo / URL
 - Editing plugin/theme source in client
 - Fully functional in web and desktop
 - Hardened injection / anti-crash
-- Full built-in support for JSX and TypeScript
+- Full built-in support for JSX and TypeScript, no compiling
 - Easy to use snippets for custom CSS/SCSS/JS/JSX/TS/TSX
+- Sandbox with permissions system
+- Autopatcher for automatically fixing some common issues caused by updates

 <br>